West Side Elevated Highway: 1973 collapse

 On December 15, 1973, an 80 ft section of the northbound lanes between Little West 12th Street and Gansevoort Street collapsed under the weight of a dump truck, which was thought to carry over 10 ST of asphalt for ongoing repairs of the highway.
 The joints between transverse stringers holding up this section of roadway and the eastern main girder (holding the decorative friezes), failed.
 A four-door sedan followed the truck through the hole; neither driver was seriously injured.
 It took hours to back all the traffic off the span trapped behind the collapse.
 It was later learned that the truck was actually carrying 30 ST of asphalt, and was 9 ST overloaded.
 Blame was assigned to the trucking company, Edenwald Construction Corp. of Whitestone, Queens, but they were still awarded a no-bid contract to clean up the mess.
 The day after, both directions were closed indefinitely south of 18th Street.
 This not only closed off the oldest section (between Canal Street and 18th Street), but also the newest sections (south of Canal Street), because ramps south of the collapse only permitted northbound entrances and southbound exits.
 The southernmost northbound exit was at 23rd Street.

 The highway was indefinitely closed south of 18th Street.
 The northbound lanes were also closed from 18th to 48th Street, while southbound traffic between 42nd Street and 18th Street was reduced to one lane.
 Eventually inspections revealed that the highway south of 46th Street was not structurally sound, and had to be closed to vehicular traffic.
 The ramps to/from 46th Street were configured as the temporary southern terminal for northbound traffic on the highway, and the ramps to/from 57th Street were configured as the temporary southern terminal for southbound traffic.
 The segment north of 57th Street carried traffic over the Penn Central Rail yards, and could not be closed as there were no surface streets on which to reroute traffic.
-This section of Miller Highway remained in use into the 1980s, and has been since rebuilt.
+This section of Miller Highway remained in use into the 1980s, and has since been rebuilt.